About Euthanasia-Free NZ

 What do we stand for?

 - We stand for the right of every person to receive excellent palliative care, allowing him or her to die comfortably, peacefully, with dignity, and with their pain controlled.
+(Palliative care is holistic care, that aims to meet the physical, psychological. social and spiritual needs of a dying person and their family.
+It includes appropriate treatments in effective doses to address pain and other symptoms.)

 - We stand for the right of every person to die a natural death, free from any subtle or overt pressure to end their life prematurely.